kanopi/kanopi-pack/documentation/configuration.md

 ## Section: `styles`
 Style configuration options, especially related to StyleLint.
 By default, it uses the `stylelint-config-property-sort-order-smacss` order (Order package is installed) and a number of sensible rules common at Kanopi.
-Due to the default, configuration options are set relative to this modules path, and if you plan to install and extend a different ruleset, configure `styleLintConfigBaseDir` to the package/project root directory.
+Due to the default, configuration options are set relative to this modules path, and if you plan to install and extend a different rule set, configure `styleLintConfigBaseDir` to the package/project root directory.
+When extending, know that StyleLint uses CSS syntax only, by default, so you must add `"customSyntax": "postcss-scss"` to your custom configuration.
 Additionally, to ignore file globs, you must set a `.stylelintignore` in the package/project root directory.

 ### Structure